phthom/IBMCloudPrivate/6-TerraformLab.md

 endpoint_url = https://api.softlayer.com/xmlrpc/v3.1/
 ```

-Then comment out the endpoint_url :
+Then comment out the endpoint_url (the last line) :

 ```console
 # more .softlayer